 Setup your Radar

-Build a privacy-first traffic radar; 1x Pi, no cameras, no cloud, just local speed data PDFs
+Build a privacy-first traffic radar; 1x Pi, no cameras, no cloud, just local speed data and PDF reports

 A weatherproof traffic logger that keeps data local, requires no cameras, and helps you make a data-informed case for safer streets.